nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 You try to do so.
 You upgrade the dependency and realize the project doesn't compile anymore.
 Damn, you should have read the changelog before!

-Ok so you read the changelog and understand you have to change few calls.
-And frankly, that's a lot of changes for a single timebox!
+Ok, so you read the changelog and understand you have to change few calls.
+Frankly, that's a lot of changes for a single timebox!

 **Revert your changes**.
 Really.
+Undo it.
+It matters. 🔥

-Undo them.
-Then write down what needs to be done first.
+Then, write down what needs to be done _before_.

 How to change few calls within a little timebox?
-Easy: isolate the change so you don't have much places to change.
-Make it so the upgrade in itself will be quick!
+Easy: extract the calls, so you don't have much places to change.
+Make it so the upgrade in itself would be quick!

 ![2 new goals: "Extract .query()" and "Extract .dump()"](/assets/mikado-method-step2.jpg)